spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

         sys.exit(main())

-There are three scenarios to use multiprocessing with the pipeline:
+There are a couple of scenarios to use multiprocessing with the pipeline:

-1. Multiprocessing with a pipeline step.
-At the moment, these steps are :ref:`jump_step <jump_step>`, :ref:`ramp_fitting_step <ramp_fitting_step>`,
-and :ref:`wfss_contam_step <wfss_contam_step>`.
+1. Multiprocessing within a pipeline step.
+At the moment, the steps that support this are the :ref:`jump_step <jump_step>`, :ref:`ramp_fitting_step <ramp_fitting_step>`, and :ref:`wfss_contam_step <wfss_contam_step>`.
 To enable multiprocessing the optional parameters are `max_cores` for the ``jump`` step, and `maximum_cores` for the ``ramp_fitting`` and ``wfss_contam`` steps.
 These parameters can be set to `quarter`, `half`, `all`, or `none`, which is the default value.

-The following example turns on the step multiprocessing while setting up a log file for each run of the pipeline and a text file with the full traceback in case there is a crash.
+The following example script turns on the step multiprocessing.
 Notice only one of the steps has multiprocessing turned on.
 We do not recommend to simultaneously enable both steps to do multiprocessing, as this may likely lead to running out of system memory.